 The survey suggests that some Canadians are eager to travel after the lockdowns in 2020 and 2021 due to COVID-19.
 While many government travel restrictions have loosened, COVID can still impact a trip.
 However, travel insurance can help by offering some protection.

 Does travel insurance cover COVID-19?

 While not all travel insurance policies do, Allstate agents can offer Canadians protection from disruption to travel plans due to COVID-19 with TripMate Travel Insurance* offered by TuGo.

-While emergency medical insurance will not reimburse travellers for missed non-refundable travel arrangements, Trip Cancellation & Trip Interruption Insurance can.
-If you or your travel companion must cancel your travel plans due to a medical condition caused by or related to COVID, this coverage can help ease the financial impact of not being able to use your non-refundable, pre-paid travel arrangements.
+While emergency medical insurance will not reimburse travellers for cancelled or interrupted travel arrangements, Trip Cancellation & Trip Interruption Insurance can.
+If you or your travel companion must cancel your travel plans due to COVID-19 sickness, this coverage can help ease the financial impact of not being able to use your non-refundable, pre-paid travel arrangements.